Alvaro-Kothe/earthquake-hazzard/README.md

 - [x] Use terraform/opentofu to setup a vm on the cloud
 - [x] Choose a cloud provider: GCP, Azure, AWS
 - [x] Choose a dataset / datastream api
-- [ ] Setup an orchestrator for an ETL pipeline
+- [x] Setup an orchestrator for an ETL pipeline
-  - [ ] The orchestrator needs to run on the cloud
+  - [x] The orchestrator needs to run on the cloud
   - [x] The orchestrator needs to move the data to a data warehouse
-- [ ] Perform transformations on the data (use dbt or spark)
+- [x] Perform transformations on the data (use dbt or spark)
+- [ ] Add dbt to the workflow
-- [ ] Use the transformed data to create a dashboard.
+- [x] Use the transformed data to create a dashboard.